OP-DSL/OPS/doc/opsapi.md

 ### Access to OPS data

-his section describes APIS that give the user access to internal data structures in OPS and return data to user-space.
+This section describes APIs that give the user access to internal data structures in OPS and return data to user-space.
 These should be used cautiously and sparsely, as they can affect performance significantly

 #### ops_dat_get_local_npartitions